We may earn money or products from the companies mentioned in this post.

 After letting the paint dry for several hours, it was time to try on my scarf!

-I’m loving this scarf with my Funny Bunny earrings!
+I’m loving this scarf with bunny earrings!
 Have a Happy Easter, Everyone! 😉